github/opensource.guide/troubleshooting/contributions.md

 title: Handling contributions you don't want to accept
 ---

 As a maintainer of an open source project, you’ll inevitably receive contributions that you don’t want to accept.
 Maybe the contribution changes your project’s scope or doesn’t match your vision.
-Maybe the idea is good, but the execution is poor.
+Maybe the idea is good, but the implementation is poor.

 Regardless of the reason, here are some strategies to tactfully handle contributions that don’t meet your project’s standards.